William Underwood Company: Expansion in 1960s

 Underwood acquired the Appert label in 1964, and the Burnham & Morrill (B&M) Company of Portland, Maine, in 1965.
-B&M had actually purchased canned clams and tomatoes from Underwood in the late 1860s for resale before producing these products on its own.
+B&M had purchased canned clams and tomatoes from Underwood in the late 1860s for resale, before producing these products on its own.
 Baked beans were the best known product that B&M produced, which it began doing in the 1920s with its Brick Oven Baked Beans.
 Piermont Foods, a food company in Montreal, Canada, was acquired in 1968 in order for Underwood to sell its products north of the border.
 In 1974, Underwood acquired the canned goods producer Shippam's.

 Sale to PET

 Underwood, which up to this point had been privately owned by the Underwood family, was sold to Pet, Inc., in 1982.
 B&M Foods was included as part of the sale, and the Underwood headquarters building in Westwood, Massachusetts, was closed as a result.
-Thirteen years later, in 1995, the Pillsbury Company acquired Pet, Inc., and began a modernization process that included warehousing, production, and processing.
-In 1999, New York's B&G Foods acquired the Underwood foods business, including the line of Underwood's canned meat spreads, sardines, B&M products, and Accent.
+In 1995, the Pillsbury Company acquired Pet, Inc., and began a modernization process that included warehousing, production, and processing.
+In 1999, New York's B&G Foods acquired the Underwood foods business, including the line of Underwood's canned meat spreads, sardines, B&M products, and Ac'cent flavor enhancer.